weavedb/zkjson/README.md

 ### WeaveDB Rollup

 [SmartWeave](https://github.com/ArweaveTeam/SmartWeave) (Arweave smart contract) provides scalability and cost-effectiveness with lazy offchain computation.
 This is the only way to hyperscale the decentralized web.
-But when it comes to database, a blockchain sequencer is a bottleneck to performance and latency because of how the sequencer processes transactions in sequence and how a DB must maintain [ACID](https://en.wikipedia.org/wiki/ACID) properties with hyper low latency.
+But when it comes to databases, a blockchain sequencer is a bottleneck to performance and latency because of how the sequencer processes transactions in sequence and how a DB must maintain [ACID](https://en.wikipedia.org/wiki/ACID) properties with hyper-low latency.
 So WeaveDB has developed a L3 rollup to the L2 sequencer ([Warp](https://warp.cc/)) to the L1 Arweave permanent storage.
 In this way, we can have a centralized node for parallel query executions with high performance and low latency of web2 cloud databases, but still keep full decentralization with L1 verifiability and L2 composability.

 Although Arweave already guarantees permanent data verifiability and full decentralization, WeaveDB rollups can optionally inherit the Ethereum (or any EVM) security and interoperability with EVM smart contracts via zkp by turning on the zkRollup feature.